6 Early Signs of Dementia

 - Whether they took their medication

-Too often, dementia early signs are chalked up to busy lives or the forgetfulness that sometimes comes as we age.
-Experiencing memory loss isn’t a 100% indicator a person has dementia, but it is important to spot symptoms early to determine a clear diagnosis and treatment plan.
+Experiencing memory loss isn’t a 100% indicator, but it’s important to spot the first signs of dementia to determine a clear diagnosis and treatment plan.

 What are Early Dementia Signs and Symptoms?

 Dementia affects each person differently, in varying degrees and at different rates.
+Individuals usually need to experience two or more symptoms that dramatically interfere with their daily life to receive a dementia diagnosis.
 However, if you notice one or more of the early signs in someone you love, schedule an appointment with a doctor who can make a complete assessment.

-The first 6 signs and symptoms of dementia may include a form of memory loss or memory problems:
+The first 6 signs and symptoms of dementia may include:

 - Forgetting things recently learned, important dates, names or other important information